gbv/jsonld2rdf/README.md

 Options:
   -c, --context <file>   JSON-LD context document
-  -p, --prefixes <file>  RDF Prefix map (as JSON object) for Turtle output -h, --help             display help for command
+  -p, --prefixes <file>  RDF Prefix map (as JSON object) for Turtle output -n, --ndjson           input is newline delimited JSON -h, --help             display help for command
 ~~~

 Reads from standard input by default or when file name is `-`.
 Input can be
-a JSON object or an array of JSON objects, each to be converted.
+a JSON object, an array of JSON objects or newline-delimited JSON.
+Each JSON
+object ist converted.
+Option `context` overrides an possibly existing field
+`@context`.

 For example this JSON file `example.json`